bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 * Fill up the keystone database using the two scripts available in the `Scripts folder <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/tree/master/Keystone_Scripts>`_ of this git repository.
 Beware that you MUST comment every part related to Quantum if you don't intend to install it otherwise you will have trouble with your dashboard later::

-   #Modify the HOST_IP variable before executing the scripts
+   #Modify the HOST_IP and HOST_IP_EXT variable before executing the scripts

    chmod +x keystone_basic.sh
    chmod +x keystone_endpoints_basic.sh